mattgodbolt/jsbeeb/README.md

 Tests
 -----

 There are some simple tests of correctness against a few timing sources.
-Visit the `/tests` URL to run them.
+Visit the top-level `tests.html` URL to run them.

 Tests can be run automatically if you have `node` installed - just run `make` and it'll ensure the relevant libraries are installed, then it'll run the tests.